andreposman/capital-gains/README.md

 # Capital Gains Tax Calculator (Go)

 This project implements a command-line interface (CLI) application in Go to calculate capital gains tax for stock market operations based on a series of transactions provided via standard input.
+The PDF containing the code challenge can be found [here](./code-challenge.pdf)

 ## Prerequisites